satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 ```

 ## Our starting point
-In order to understand the problem we will look at the following Angular base class that act as the functional foudnation for derived explicit components.
+In order to understand the problem we will look at the following Angular base class that acts as the functional foundation for derived concrete components.

 ```typescript
 @Directive()